 All homework will reflect what has been taught in school to help with consolidating learning.

-The children in Year 3 have been split into to 2 spelling groups and will be taught by Miss Bilson and Miss Daffern.
+The children in Year 3 have been split into 2 spelling groups.
 It is essential that we rebuild the children’s confidence with certain spelling patterns and sounds before moving onto to more trickier spellings.
 This will be reassessed at the end of Autumn term.

 Spellings will be introduced on Monday and tested on a Friday.